thecowan/wallpanel-android/README.md

 # WallPanel
 WallPanel is an Android application for Web Based Dashboards and Home Automation Platforms.

+## Support
+For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/wallpanel-android/issues).
+You can also join the [ThanksMister Community] (https://community.thanksmister.com/) to ask questions or share any helpful information about this project.

 ## Features
 - Web Based Dashboards and Home Automation Platforms support.